-Susan L. Pollet has been an attorney for over 40 years and is a published author and artist.
-In 2019, she received an award from Adelaide Publishing for a short story, and then went on to publish her first novel, "Lessons in Survival: All About Amos".
+Susan L. Pollet has been an attorney for over 40 years with experience in women's justice and domestic violence issues.
+She is also a published author and artist.
+In 2019, she received an award from Adelaide Publishing for a short story, and went on to publish her first novel, "Lessons in Survival: All About Amos".
 She also created the collage for the book cover.

 As an attorney, Ms. Pollet has worked in private practice, in-house for a corporation concentrating primarily on labor and employment issues, as Executive Director of the Pace Law School’s Women’s Justice Center, and in government as a court attorney in Family Court.
 She has also served as Director of the Parent Education and Awareness Program for the Office of Court Administration and as a prosecutor and grant writer for the Westchester County District Attorney's Office.
 Ms. Pollet has participated in multiple legal and judicial education training programs as an organizer, speaker, and moderator and has taught law courses.